PC-Rail

 Where there is no normal signalled route which will cover a shunt movement that may be made, an additional route must be provided for this purpose.
 See diagram.

-Note that a Route cannot contain platforms for more than one Location.
+Note that a Route cannot contain platforms (other than those with plat_type='T') for more than one Location.

 A facility is provided within the Data Builder software to automatically generate the data for route types marked [*] above.